ThaikoZ/web-macos-portfolio/README.md

 - **TypeScript**: Typed JavaScript at scale.
 - **Tailwind**: Used to speed up work.
 - **Radix Primitives**: Components for building high-quality UI interfaces.
+- **Netlify**: Platform that allows to deploy projects easily for free.

 ## License